 We’ve seen it in the promotional images and trailers.
 We knew Superman, Batman and Wonder Woman were going to fight together.
 But when the final battle scene began and they stood side by side, ready to fight… I just shook my head and thought: There it is… the Trinity.
 Been waiting for this my whole life.
 It was something we comic book geeks thought we’d never see; and when we did, it was nothing short of an epic sight.

-But regardless of what critics and fans say, it really comes down to this: When two of the most iconic comic book characters in history finally fight it out on-screen, you simply just have to see it and appreciate it for its effort.
+But regardless of what critics say, it really comes down to this: When two of the most iconic comic book characters in history finally fight it out on-screen, you simply just have to see it and appreciate it for its effort.